 Not really!
 The great thing about Unforgotten is that each series focuses on a different murder case, so there’s no backstory required.

-What will happen after that series two ending?
+What about that series two ending?

 Before Unforgotten had been recommissioned, he explained: “It’s a secret that they now have and they will have to carry with them through their job and if we do get a third series obviously one will attempt to explore the ramifications of what making such a profound decision will be.”